-Video of BJP Hyderabad poll candidate 'shooting arrow’ at mosque sparks controversy
+Video of BJP Hyderabad poll candidate ‘shooting arrow’ at mosque sparks controversy

 The candidate, Madhavi Latha, issued an apology but claimed that an ‘incomplete video’ was being shared to spread negativity.

-A video of Madhavi Latha, the Bharatiya Janata Party’s candidate for the Hyderabad Lok Sabha seat, gesturing to shoot an arrow towards a mosque during a procession sparked controversy on Thursday, with the Opposition saying that such acts pose a threat to peace in the city.
+A video of Madhavi Latha, the Bharatiya Janata Party’s candidate for the Hyderabad Lok Sabha seat, miming at shooting an arrow at a mosque during a procession drew criticism from the Opposition on Thursday.
+It said that such acts pose a threat to peace in the city.

 The video appeared to have been shot on Wednesday during a Ram Navami procession, according to PTI.